pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

     2. When the `rustc` developers themselves examine the behavior of the compiler on the test, they will be grateful to have a shorter execution trace of the compiler to analyze.

+   (Such time reduction often occurs anyway when you remove lines of code and/or dependencies;
+    I just want to point out that it has value in its own right.)

+  * Minimize your jumping around in the source code.

+    If you can fit all the code needed to recreate the bug onto your monitor screen at once,
+    by any means necessary,
+    that is a serious accomplishment.
+Less time spent scrolling through a file or switching editor windows is more time you can spend thinking about the bug itself.

+To be clear: Often a minimum amount of code needed for understanding does correlate with a minimum amount of code needed for *reproduction*.
+(This explains why using lines-of-code or the size of the syntax tree as a metric can be useful when reporting a bug.)

+The over-arching goal in minification is to remove all distractions: to reduce the problematic input (in this case, Rust source code) to its essence: a minimal amount necessary to *understand* the problem.

 ### Why not build it up from scratch?